OUR CAMPAIGN TO EXPAND THE RIGHT TO COUNSEL TO STOP EVICTIONS

 - Hard copy of the petition: Click here to download and print

-- Check out the legislation and which Council Members are currently sponsoring the bills: Intro 1104 and Intro 1529
+- Check out the legislation and which Council Members are currently sponsoring the bills: Intro 1104, Intro 1529 and Intro 2050.

 - New York City Bar Association reports in favor of Intro 1104 and Intro 1529